jakenguyen0118/ruby-classes-lecture/ruby-classes-part2/README.md

 - Describe what is inheritance is
 - Demonstrate and implement inheritance using Ruby
 - How to use super
+- Demonstrate how to implement OOP techniques such as inheritance

 ## Inheritance